10 ways to make your business greener

 Whilst there are still some deniers, many of us recognise that getting greener in everything we do is important for the health of our planet.
 Given the amount of time we all spend at work, it’s a good place to start making a valuable difference – by advocating green practices.

-1. To be eligible for Biz Invoice you must hold a Westpac Business One Low Plan or Business One High Plan account and be registered for Westpac Live Online Banking.
-Terms, conditions, fee and charges apply.
-Before making a decision, read the disclosure documents for your selected product or service, including the Product Disclosure Statement and T&Cs, by clicking the above links; and consider if the product is right for you.
+1. To be eligible for Biz Invoice you must hold a Westpac Business One Low Plan or High Plan transaction account or a foreign currency account (other than in Chinese Yuan RMB) and be registered for Westpac Live Online Banking.
+Terms, conditions and fees apply.
+Before making a decision, read the disclosure documents for your selected product or service, including the Product Disclosure Statement and T&Cs, by clicking the above links and consider if the product is right for you.

 The information in this article is general in nature and does not take your objectives, financial situation or needs into account.
 Consider its appropriateness to these factors; and we recommend you seek independent professional advice about your specific circumstances before making any decisions.